 Boosting Our Economy by Using Less Energy

-CLF has been instrumental in creating an infrastructure that generates revenue for these programs, such as the Regional Greenhouse Gas Initiative, the profits from which are reinvested in efficiency programs.
+CLF has been instrumental in creating an infrastructure that generates revenue for energy efficiency efforts, such as the Regional Greenhouse Gas Initiative, the profits from which get reinvested in efficiency programs.

 What’s at Stake

-The more energy we all use, the more energy must be generated.
-Whether that energy comes from coal, natural gas, or renewable sources, the cost to generate that energy goes beyond the dollar figure on our utility bills.
-Part of that cost is sunk into the generation facilities themselves, and part is in the poles and wires needed to bring that energy into our homes and businesses.
+The more energy we all use, the more must be generated.
+The cost to generate that energy goes beyond the dollar figure on our utility bills.
+Part of that cost is sunk into the generation facilities that produce electricity.
+Another part is in the poles and wires needed to bring that energy into our homes and businesses.

-Managing demand for electricity doesn’t mean making due with less, however.
-It actually means doing more with less: building refrigerators that use less energy but work as well as your current model.
+However, managing demand for electricity doesn’t mean making due with less.
+It actually means doing more with less: like refrigerators or dishwashers that use less energy but work as well as your current model.